-(3) The Commission budgets salaries and benefits only to the extent expected to be paid, rather than on the modified accrual basis (GAAP).
+- (3) The Commission budgets salaries and benefits only to the extent expected to be paid, rather than on the modified accrual basis (GAAP). - (4) Some expenditures are combined with the Road and Bridge Fund for reporting purposes, but are budgeted separately.